 - Company's certificate of incorporation.

-- All directors and authorised signatory of the company must provide proof of identity and address.
+- All directors and authorized signatory of the company must provide proof of identity and address.

-- Photographs of the directors and authorised signatories at passport size.
+- Photographs of the directors and authorized signatories at passport size.

-- A copy of the board resolution naming an authorised signatory.
+- A copy of the board resolution naming an authorized signatory.

 - Details on how to open a bank account.

 To complete the GST registration procedure successfully, each taxpayer must follow the steps given below-

 - Applicant has to complete the online application given on the government GST Portal.

 - The applicant should go to the GST site and log in.